Close×

 A key strength of Australia’s world-class self-regulatory system is the independent complaints handling process administered by Ad Standards.
 With high levels of compliance with the decisions of the Ad Standards Community Panel, and the support of all major media owners and platforms, this system ensures consumer protection at no cost to the community or government.

-For more information on the Environmental Claims Code or to enquire about upcoming training, please visit AANA’s website.
+For more information on the Environmental Claims Code or to enquire about upcoming training, visit AANA’s website.

 Food & Drink Business